-USDI/NPS NRHP REGISTRATION FORM C. H. King Co. and First National Bank of Fremont Co., WY of Shoshoni page 2 In my opinion, the property meets criteria. ( See continuation sheet f does not meet the National comments ational Register •) Signature of commenting or other officia al Date State or Federal agency and bureau ······ 4.
-National Park Service Certification I, hereby certify that this property is entered in the National Register See continuation sheet. determined eligible for the National Register See continuation sheet. determined not eligible for the a/s/94 National Register removed from the National Register other (explain): Entered in the National Register Signature of Keeper Date of Action 5.
-Classification Ownership of Property (Check as many box X private public-local public-State public-Federal Category of Property (Check only one box X building(s) district site structure object Number of Resources within Property Contributing Noncontributing 1 buildings sites 1 objects 1 Total Number of contributing resources previou es onal Register $N/A$ Name of related multiple property listin ng (Enter "N/A" if prop ertv is not part of a multiple property listing.) $N/A$ -2 ( with II brob.
-Put 0
+USDI/NPS NRHP REGISTRATION FORM C. H. King Co. and First National Bank of Fremont Co., WY of Shoshoni page 2 In my opinion, the property meets criteria.
+(See continuation sheet does not meet the Na for additional comments ational Register Signature of commenting or other official Date State or Federal agency and bureau 4.
+National Park Service Certification I, hereby certify that this property is entered in the National Register See continuation sheet. determined eligible for the National Register See continuation sheet. determined not eligible for the National Register removed from the National Register other (explain): 9/8/94 Signature of Keeper Date of Action 5.
+Classification Ownership of Property (Check as many box X private public-local public-State public-Federal Category of Property (Check only one box X building(s) district site structure object Number of Resources within Property Contributing Noncontributing 1 buildings sites structure objects 1 Total